 Source: Company SEC filings.
-Italicized and underlined values represent comparisons that exclude fourth quarter 2014 and 2015 values for the companies that have not reported complete results, in order to maintain comparability. \ Verizon does not disclose wholesale and connected device line totals. \\ AT&T's results only include domestic subscriptions.
+Italicized and underlined values represent comparisons that exclude fourth quarter 2014 and 2015 values for the companies that have not reported complete results, in order to maintain comparability.
+Verizon does not disclose wholesale and connected device line totals.
+AT&T's results only include domestic subscriptions. wireless carrier subscriber totals represent all subscriptions.
 N/C = Not comparable.
-N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held).
-NS = nTelos has not scheduled reporting of its fourth quarter 2015 results.
+N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held). nTelos results for all quarters except 4Q 2015 are as reported for each quarter and include subscribers to its Eastern network assets, discontinued as of 11/15/15. nTelos 4Q 2015 results represent total subscribers as of 12/31/15, which were slightly higher than the 299,911 subscribers as of 11/15/15.